Shawn-Nichol/Cheat_Sheets/README.md

 **Gihrad**
 A open-source software suite developed by the NSA, designed for reverse engineering tasks to analyze compiled code across various platforms with disassembling and decompiling capabilities and supports multiple architectures.

 A open-source software suite developed by the NSA, designed for reverse engineering tasks, enabling the analysis of compiled code across diverse platforms.
-With the ability to disassembling and decompile capabilities while supporting multiple architectures
+With the ability to disassemble and decompile capabilities while supporting multiple architectures

+# Log Analysis
+**aureport**
+is a tool that produces summary reports of audit system logs.
+The aureport utility  can also take input from stdin as long as the input is the raw log data.